Midlands Voices: Inspiring the future of Nebraska workforce development

 To make a better life for yourself today, sheer willpower is not enough.
 Any career is made stronger by building skills in science, technology, engineering, and math to be competitive in the labor market, and developing the critical, independent thinking that comes from studying the arts and humanities.
 Without financial assistance, this is simply not possible for many people across the country.

-More than a third of students at the University of Nebraska at Omaha are classified as Pell grant eligible, 4 out of every 10 students are first generation college students with many who are the first members of their family to seek a four-year degree, and nearly 25% qualify for the Nebraska Promise program — meaning their parents’ combined income is less than $60,000 per year.
+More than a third of students at the University of Nebraska at Omaha are classified as Pell grant eligible, 4 out of every 10 students are first generation college students with many who are the first members of their family to seek a four-year degree, and nearly 25% qualify for the Nebraska Promise program — meaning their parents' combined income meets certain financial eligibility requirements.
 Half of our students require substantial financial help; but this need does not diminish their hunger, desire, and drive for a better future.
 This feeling is abundant in the young people in our community and our state.

 People are also reading…